openzfs/openzfs-docs/docs/Developer Resources/Building ZFS.rst

 In this example we'll use the master branch and walk through a stock **in-tree** build.
-Start by checking out the desired branch then build the ZFS and SPL source in the tradition autotools fashion.
+Start by checking out the desired branch then build the ZFS and SPL source in the traditional autotools fashion.

 ::